I’m bored again and in the mood to ramble. (Lucky you if you’re reading this.)

 A bit under two pounds of fresh asparagus for $3.50.
 Enough for four servings with minimal wastage.

 A tray of five boneless and skinless chicken breasts, picked up for 40% off, means I ended up with five top cutlets.
 One of the cutlets became an asparagus roll-up which was crumbed and baked, along with fifteen chicken tenders from the bottom of the breasts, for supper.
 The other four cutlets and ten of those tenders went into the freezer.
 Pretty good for $10.
 The KFC flyer has a bucket of 8 chicken tenders (ok, they’re bigger pieces) for $10.
 I laughed.

 PS: The bread crumbs used for the cutlet and tenders were made with my own sourdough bread.

 The combo pack of six pork chops for under $10 gave me two great comfort meals of pan fried pork chops, baked asparagus, mashed potatoes and pan gravy and there are four more chops for the freezer.

 With a couple of scoops of vanilla ice cream, my fudgy chocolate cupcakes made for a great fast dessert.

 The scraps of pasta from my ravioli became tagliatelle and were combined with beef stroganoff from the freezer.
 Enough for three meals.
 I’m glad I didn’t throw away those scraps.
 And, a beautiful fresh mango became a mango lassi when combined with milk, sugar and some yogurt.

-I HAVE baked … a tray of sourdough cinnamon rolls, most of which are looking for a good home.
+I HAVE baked … a tray of hybrid sourdough cinnamon rolls, most of which are looking for a good home.